 Eternal Sonship Not in Harmony With the Prophets

-The concept of “eternal sonship” is inconsistent with the language of the prophets.
-Isaiah declared that the virgin would “conceive” and “bear a son,” whose name would be called Immanuel (7:14; Matthew 1:22-23).
+The concept of eternal sonship is inconsistent with the language of the prophets.
+Isaiah declared that the virgin would “conceive” and “bear a son,” whose name would be called Immanuel (Isa.
+7:14; Matthew 1:22-23).

 The “son” status is said to follow Mary’s conception.
 If conception is the equivalent of begotten, and Christ was eternally begotten, would not this suggest that he was eternally conceived?

-Later Isaiah prophetically declared, “a child is born, a son is given” (9:6).
-Does not this connect the role of being “son” with that of the birth of the child?
+Later Isaiah prophetically declared, “a child is born, a son is given” (Isa.
+9:6).
+Doesn’t this connect the role of being son with that of the birth of the child?
 If not, how can one ever have confidence in the meaningful interpretation of language?
-And if the “son” of this text is an “eternal son,” would this also imply that the “child” is an “eternal child”?

 Psalm 2 Incompatible With Eternal Sonship

-Psalm 2 is a prophecy of Christ, as evidenced by the citation of the text by New Testament writers (Acts 13:33; Hebrews 1:5).
-The passage frequently is used as a proof-text for the theory of “eternal generation.”
+Psalm 2 is a prophecy of Christ, as evidenced by the citation of the text by New Testament writers (Acts 13:33; Heb.
+1:5).
+The passage frequently is used as a proof-text for the theory of eternal generation.
 Or at least there is the vigorous protest that this psalm does not negate that concept (Alexander, I.14-16).

 It is not our purpose here to discuss the meaning of the passage in the overall context of the Bible, but merely to demonstrate that the language of the text itself is incompatible with the theory under review.

 The expression “this day have I begotten” reveals that a “begettal” (whatever its nature) has a commencement point — a day when it takes place.
 The term “never can, by any figure, or allowable latitude of construction, be applied to express eternity” (A. Clarke, III.223).
 To speak of an eternal begettal is to employ nonsensical language.

 Compare with this another Messianic prophecy (cf. Kirkpatrick, 538).
-“I will make him my firstborn” (Psalm 89:27; emphasis added).
-If Christ was the “firstborn” (Son) literally and eternally, how can this be portrayed as a future event?
+“I will make him my firstborn” (Psa.
+89:27; emphasis added).
+If Christ was the firstborn (Son) literally and eternally, how can this be portrayed as a future event?

 Eternal Sonship Contradicts Explicit Scripture